zuozhenggh/learning-library/enterprise-manageability-library/Readme.md

 # Welcome to Oracle Enterprise and Cloud Manageability Workshops

-These labs are designed so each section can be done independently.
+These workshops are designed so each section can be done independently.
 Please look for the order of execution recommended by your instructor when attending a roadshow workshop.
-Note: there are a number of assumptions associated and documented for these labs.
+Note: there are a number of assumptions associated and documented for these workshops.
 Please pay attention to those.

 PLEASE DO NOT EXPORT OR DELETE THE EM CUSTOM IMAGE - IT WILL REMOVE IT FOR EVERYONE